Skip to content

 The first impression: Introduction

 First impressions form quickly and can be lasting in business.
-That’s why it’s important to start every proposal with your best foot forward.
+That’s why it’s important to start every construction bid proposal with your best foot forward.
 Take the time to explain who you are, why you’re interested in the project, your company’s background, and provide referrals who can vouch for the caliber of your work.
-This can be done using all or some of the following sections:
+This can be done using all or some of the following sections of your construction bid proposal:

 • Cover page